Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 The research design follows an **iterative development cycle** that enables continuous refinement based on empirical results.
 This approach is essential for RAG systems where performance depends on the complex interaction between retrieval strategies, chunking approaches, and conversational memory mechanisms.
 The iterative design allows for systematic optimization of each component while maintaining system coherence.

+**Implementation Validation**: The iterative approach has proven highly effective, with the system achieving all target performance metrics through systematic refinement and optimization.

 3.2.2 Methodological Justification

 **CRISP-DM Adaptation**: The methodology adapts the CRISP-DM framework (Wirth & Hipp, 2000) to conversational AI development, providing structure while accommodating the unique requirements of RAG systems.
 This adaptation addresses the literature gap identified in Chapter 2 regarding the lack of systematic methodologies for domain-specific RAG implementation.